eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Assurance.

-Second, the HLR document provides recommendations for the certification of EUDI Wallet implementations in the short term.
+Second, the HLR document provides recommendations for the certification of Wallet Solutions in the short term.
 It outlines the high-level process requirements for certification, in addition to high-level statements on the functional components of the EUDI Wallet.
 In essence, it defines 'what' will need to be certified and what the